Site icon Fundación Por Pobreza/ Pobreza Infantil

 The rational basis standard of review is exceedingly deferential to the Government.
 “In the ordinary case, a law will be sustained if it can be said to advance a legitimate government interest, even if the law seems unwise or works to the disadvantage of a particular group, or if the rationale for it seems tenuous.”
 Romer v.
 Evans, 517 U.S. 620, 632 (1996); id. at 631 (“[I]f a law neither burdens a fundamental right nor targets a suspect class, we will uphold the legislative classification so long as it bears a rational relation to some legitimate end.”).
 Moreover, “[e]qual protection does not ‘require a legislature to articulate its reasons for enacting a statute,’ and the ‘conceived reason[s]’ put forth in support of the statute in litigation do not need to be the same as those that ‘actually motivated the legislature.’”
 Vaello-Madero, 956 F.3d at 18 (second alteration in original) (quoting FCC v.
 Beach Commc’ns, Inc., 508 U.S. 307, 315, (1993)).
 Since the Government’s proposed reason for the discriminatory policy may be hypothetical, rather than actual, the Plaintiffs bear the “burden ‘to negative every conceivable basis which might support it.’”
 Id. (quoting Beach Commc’ns, 508 U.S. at 315; Lehnhausen v.
 Lake Shore Auto Parts Co., 410 U.S. 356, 364 (1973)).

-It is no wonder that one scholar described this sort of judicial review as "minimal scrutiny in theory and virtually none in fact.
-"14 Yet even rational basis review has its limits; it "is 'not a toothless'" standard.
+It is no wonder that one scholar described this sort of judicial review as “minimal scrutiny in theory and virtually none in fact.”14 Yet even rational basis review has its limits; it “is ‘not a toothless’” standard.
 Schweiker v.
 Wilson, 450 U.S. 221, 234 (1981) (quoting Mathews v.
 Lucas, 427 U.S. 495, 510 (1976)).
-The most obvious limitation is that the Government's interest must be "legitimate," and "a bare . . . desire to harm a politically unpopular group cannot constitute a legitimate governmental interest."
+The most obvious limit is that the Government’s interest must be “legitimate,” and “a bare . . . desire to harm a politically unpopular group cannot constitute a legitimate governmental interest.”
 Romer, 517 U.S. at 634 (omission and emphasis in original) (quoting Moreno, 413 U.S. at 534).
-Even when a legitimate interest is put forward, a classification must satisfy three requirements to survive rational basis review: (1) "there is a plausible policy reason for the classification," (2) "the legislative facts on which the classification is apparently based rationally may have been considered to be true by the governmental decisionmaker," and (3) "the relationship of the classification to its goal is not so attenuated as to render the distinction arbitrary or irrational."
+Even when a legitimate interest is put forward, a classification must satisfy three requirements to survive rational basis review: (1) “there is a plausible policy reason for the classification,” (2) “the legislative facts on which the classification is apparently based rationally may have been considered to be true by the governmental decisionmaker,” and (3) “the relationship of the classification to its goal is not so attenuated as to render the distinction arbitrary or irrational.”
 Armour v.
 City of Indianapolis, 566 U.S. 673, 681 (2012) (quoting Nordlinger v.
 Hahn, 505 U.S. 1, 11 (1992)).

 B. Vaello-Madero, Califano, and Harris